Human Promyelocytic Leukemia Protein (PML) Protein

 Description

-Human Promyelocytic Leukemia Protein (PML) is a recombinant Human protein produced in a Prokaryotic expression system (E. coli).
+Human Promyelocytic Leukemia Protein (PML) is a recombinant Human protein expressed in E. coli.

 Documents del producto